-In our post titled “Should I save or should I invest?” under the heading “Before you invest” we explained why it is more interesting to invest than to keep our money in a bank account.
+In our post titled “Should I save or should I invest?” under the heading “The Basics” we explained why it is more interesting to invest than to keep our money in a bank account.
 “Investing” meaning in practice to purchase an item with the aim of achieving an income (or “return”) from it.
 This can be either a regular income during the time we own the item, or a profit or gain we make the day that we sell it again.

 There are plenty of things that are suitable for an investment.
 Let’s take a look at the most important groups of them, also known as asset classes.